edmore/realtime-rpc/README.md

  docker logs jit_client
  ```

- You can also opt to run the images on separate terminals.
+ You can also opt to run the images on separate terminals:
+ `docker run --name jit_server jit_server`
+ `docker run -it --name jit_client --link jit_server --env "SERVER_ENDPOINT=jit_server:50051" jit_client`

  **To run on the cloud:**